-Kos island is a place where ancient history, tradition and beautiful beaches blend together, providing visitors with a pleasurable experience.
-In the field of science, Kos is famous as the birthplace of Hippocrates, father of medicine.
+Kos island is a place where ancient history, tradition, and beautiful beaches blend together, providing visitors with a pleasurable experience.
+In the field of science, Kos is famous as the birthplace of Hippocrates, the father of medicine.
 The island offers plenty of tourist attractions along with comfortable holiday facilities and places of entertainment.
 Frequent ferries to Kos take tourists to this beautiful island from many other parts of Greece and also from Turkey.
-Island hopping to other islands by feery is also possible from Kos.
+Island hopping to other islands by ferry is also possible from Kos.

 Beaches in Kos have clear waters and beautiful scenery.
 Most of them are also easily accessible by local transport or car.
 One of the most famous beaches in Kos is Agios Stefanos beach.
-It is organized with sunbeds, umbrellas and seaside taverns, and also has a great variety of water sport facilities.
-Agios Stefanos, in the southern side of the island, is a very popular place to stay during holidays in Kos.
+It is organized with sunbeds, umbrellas and seaside taverns, and also has a great variety of water sports facilities.
+Agios Stefanos, on the southern side of the island, is a very popular place to stay during holidays in Kos.

 Another nice beach is Mastichari, with white sand, emerald waters and conditions perfect for windsurfing.
 Ferries to Kos from nearby islands, mostly from Kalymnos, often drop anchor at Mastichari port.
 Thermes is another great beach, particularly famous for the therapeutic power of its waters.